Can You Cut Metal With a Miter Saw Without Damaging It?

 To understand this, you have to understand why a low TPI value is helpful when cutting wood.
 The way this works is that fewer blade teeth equal deeper gullets between them.
 This helps them make short work of wood and actually reduces the cutting time, thus also eliminating overheating.

-Now, remember the speed aspect of miter saws vs. dedicated metal saws?
+Now, remember the speed aspect of miter saws vs dedicated metal saws?
 More teeth equal slower cutting times.
-This is a good thing for miter saws since they need to be slowed down a bit in order to perform good enough on steel or aluminum.
+This is a good thing for miter saws since they need to be slowed down a bit in order to perform well enough on steel or aluminum.

 By having more teeth on a miter saw blade, the cutting speed will be lowered.
 At the same time, this will result in less friction, fewer sparks, less overheating, and a cleaner cut.

 The low tooth profile is also important as it can help reduce the chance of snags when cutting thicker metal bars or pipes.